loganthegoodsready/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ### What is an IDE?

 IDE stands for and integrated develompment environment.
+It provides the user interface for code development, testing and debugging.
+The IDE I have benn using is called Pycharm, and It's very easy to use.
+I may have to swith to another IDE such as Visual studio code as I plan to learn other programming languages that wont run in Pycharm.

 ### Are you using the canvas content?
 Do you find it helpful or tedious?